bihealth/NeatMS/docs/advanced-use/neural-network-training.md

 ### Full model training

-When choosing this option, we recommend that you have at least 500 peaks for each class (or 500 peaks in the smallest class).
+When choosing this option, we recommend that you have at the very least 500 peaks for each class (or 500 peaks in the smallest class).
 If you have fewer peaks, you should consider the [transfer learning](#transfer-learning) option instead.

-We do not need to load a pre-existing model here, but we can change NeatMS allows changing the learning rate and optimizer.
+We do not need to load a pre-existing model here, NeatMS allows changing the learning rate and optimizer.
 You have the choice between `Adam` (default) and `SGD` optimzers.
 During development and testing, best performances were achieved using the `Adam` optimizer and a learning rate of `0.00001`, those values are therefore set as default.
 Make sure to leave the `model` argument as `None`.
 You are then ready to train the model.

 ``` python
 nn_handler.create_model(lr=0.00001, optimizer='Adam')
 nn_handler.train_model(1000)
 ```

 The number of `epochs` can be set when calling the training method (1000 by default).
 NeatMS does not currently provides callback functions to automatically stop the training.
 Calling the training method will simply resume the training and train for another specified number of epochs.
 The network architecture has been built to specificaly prevent overfitting (using dropout and kernel regularizer), however, it is down to you to make sure overfitting does not occur.
+1000 epochs may not be enough to train your model, you can call the `train_model` function several times or set a higher number of epochs the first time.
+When you see no increase in the accuracy of the training and test set, you can stop the training.

+> *If your training set reach an accuracy close to 100% and your test (called validation in Tensorflow output) is far behind, this is a clear indication of overfitting.
+Using the default architecture and parameters, this never happened in our hands but should be closely monitored.*

-Once training done, which will take a few minutes to an hour depending the compouting power you have, you are ready to move on to the [tuning part](hyperparameter-optimization.md).
+Once training is done, which will take a few minutes to an hour depending the compouting power you have, you are ready to move on to the [tuning part](hyperparameter-optimization.md).

 ### Transfer learning

 If you have labelled a few hundreds peaks from your dataset and would like to tune an existing model, this is the right place.
 Before we dig any further, it is important to understand the archicture of the network we are dealing with.

 The network is made of a convolutional base and a classifier.
-The convolutional base performs the feature extraction, and the classifier the classification.
-Here, we will have the option to adjust the entire network, or only train one part of it.
+The convolutional base performs the feature extraction, and the classifier the classification (okay, that one is obvious).
+Here, we will have the option to adjust the entire network, or only train parts of it.

 For example, if I have a very small dataset and I only want to adjust the classification of peaks to what I would manually do, I can make use of the convolutional base which is already trained to extract features and freeze those layers, and fine tune the classifier part only to fit my classification.

-> The part of the network you choose to fine tune is down to you, however, fine tuning the convolutional base will require more data than fine tuning the classifier.
+> *The part of the network you choose to fine tune is down to you, however, fine tuning the convolutional base will require a bigger dataset than what you need to fine tune the classifier.*

 First, we will load the existing model the same way we did in the basic use section.